 - Data Intensive – This includes use cases where the amount of data makes it impractical to transfer over the network directly to the cloud or from the cloud to point-of-use due to data volume, cost or bandwidth issues.
 Examples include smart cities, smart factories, smart homes/buildings, high-definition content distribution, high-performance computing, restricted connectivity, virtual reality, and oil and gas digitization.
-The most widely used example is high-definition content delivery, where major content providers such as Facebook, Amazon and Netflix actively partner with colocation providers to expand delivery networks to bring data-intensive streaming video closer to users to reduce costs and latency.
+The most widely used example is high-definition content delivery, where major content providers such as Amazon and Netflix actively partner with colocation providers to expand delivery networks to bring data-intensive streaming video closer to users to reduce costs and latency.

 - Human-Latency Sensitive – This archetype includes use cases where services are optimized for human consumption, and it is all about speed.
 Delayed data delivery negatively impacts a user’s technology experience, potentially reducing a retailer’s sales and profitability.
 Use cases include smart retail, augmented reality, website optimization, and natural language processing.

-- Machine-to-Machine Latency Sensitive – Speed also is the defining characteristic of this archetype, which includes the arbitrage market, smart grid, smart security, real-time analytics, low-latency content distribution, and defense force simulation.
+- Machine-to-Machine Latency Sensitive – Speed also is the defining characteristic of this archetype, which includes the arbitrage market, smart grid, smart security, real-time analytics, low-latency content distribution, and defence force simulation.
 Because machines are able to process data much faster than humans, the consequences for slow delivery are higher than in the Human-Latency Archetype.
-For example, delays in commodities and stock trading, where prices fluctuate within fractions of a second, may turn potential gains into losses
+For example, delays in commodities and stock trading, where prices fluctuate within fractions of a second, may turn potential gains into losses.

 - Life Critical – This archetype encompasses use cases that directly impact human health and safety.
 Consequently, speed and reliability are vital.
 Use cases include smart transportation, digital health, connected/autonomous cars, autonomous robots, and drones.
 Autonomous vehicles, for example, must have updated data to operate safely, as is the case with drones that may be used for e-commerce and package delivery.